According to Chambers USA

-According to Chambers USA, Dan Flanigan’s clients refer to him as a “master strategist” and consummate problem solver.
+, Dan Flanigan’s clients refer to him as a “master strategist” and consummate problem solver.
 One says, “There are many decisions I will not make unless I have his input."
-Another client of many years, who is now the head of real estate lending at one of the largest banks in the U.S., says "I think his strength is he's a very practical attorney."
+Another client of many years, the head of real estate lending at one of the largest banks in the U.S., says "I think his strength is he's a very practical attorney."

-The 150-plus attorneys in Dan’s Department have embraced, built upon, and carried forward Dan’s broad strategic vision combined with a meticulous approach to execution of practical solutions to client problems.
+The 180-plus attorneys in Dan’s Department have embraced, built upon, and carried forward Dan’s broad strategic vision combined with a meticulous approach to execution of practical solutions to client problems.

-Dan has been a trusted advisor to lenders for more than 35 years.
+Dan has been a trusted advisor to lenders, helping them navigate the ups and downs of the business cycle for decades.
 He also makes his financing expertise, and deep knowledge of the lending environment and culture, available to the firm’s borrower clients, especially in difficult restructuring and workout situations.

-The following representative matters illustrate the breadth and diversity of Dan's financial services practice and the work of the Real Estate and Financial Services Department:
+The following representative engagements illustrate the breadth and diversity of Dan's financial services practice and the work of the Real Estate and Financial Services Department:

-- He is currently representing master and special servicers, portfolio lenders, and property developers and borrowers in connection with numerous high and low-profile real estate loan restructuring, loan enforcement, and bankruptcy matters throughout the U.S. He has been especially engaged recently in connection with numerous outbreaks of so-called “Tranche Warfare” involving disputes, negotiation, and often litigation among members of CMBS capital stacks, syndicated lender groups, and loan participants.
+- Since the 1990's he has represented master and special servicers, portfolio lenders, and property developers and borrowers in connection with numerous high and low-profile real estate loan restructuring, loan enforcement, and bankruptcy matters throughout the U.S. He has been especially engaged recently in connection with numerous outbreaks of so-called “Tranche Warfare” involving disputes, negotiation, and often litigation among members of CMBS capital stacks, syndicated lender groups, and loan participants.

 - He recently represented one of the nation's premier developers in a complex and difficult restructuring of a $375 million dollar loan on a trophy property in New York City.
-He is currently representing one of of the top developers in Kansas City on a major loan restructuring on a trophy property in that city.
+He also recently assisted one of the top developers in Kansas City on a major loan restructuring on a trophy property in that city.

-- He is now intimately involved in the multi-billion dollar ResCap Chapter 11 proceeding in New York where he is bankruptcy counsel to a member of the Unsecured Creditors Committee representing a class of consumer borrowers with an allowed claim of $300 million (subject to pending Bankruptcy Court approval and confirmation of the pending Plan of Reorganization).
+- He was extensively involved in the multi-billion dollar ResCap Chapter 11 proceeding in New York where he was bankruptcy counsel to a member of the Unsecured Creditors Committee representing a class of consumer borrowers with an allowed claim of $300 million.
+He now serves as General Counsel of the $60 million Borrower Claims Trust established by the Plan.

 - The Polsinelli Guide to Real Estate Mezzanine Finance (Peppercorn Press 2008)